paule965/LuksHeader4Hashcat/README.md

 -allows selection of (only!) one Keyslot

--aktivates 0xdead Keyslots with (valid?) entry
+-activates 0xdead Keyslots with (valid?) entrys

 -changes the PayloadOffset if it is >4096 sectors and rebuild the luksheader with a max filesize 4096+1 sectors